cchudzicki-ocw-testing/20.109-spring-2010/content/pages/assignments/_index.md

     *   These will vary considerably in content and points associated with each assignment.
 You may be asked to perform a calculation, draw a conclusion, and/or make a figure using the data you have collected.
 The homeworks can be found in the "for next time" section of each lab day.
 You can work with your lab partner, friends and teaching assistants on these assignments but you will hand in individual assignments unless otherwise specified.

 *   **Laboratory Notebooks** (5% of final grade)
     *   You will record your data on the white pages of a bound notebook.
 The yellow, duplicate pages will be collected and evaluated by the teaching assistants.
-Notebooks will be evaluated according to these [guidelines]({{< baseurl >}}/pages/labs/guidelines-for-maintaining-your-lab-notebook).
+Notebooks will be evaluated according to these {{< resource_link 3b6c19a7-06ec-ef2a-ad75-041f80286fd6 "guidelines" >}}.

 *   **Participation** (2% of final grade)
     *   As a student in 20.109, you are expected to be an active participant in a scientific community.
 Your student colleagues, the teaching faculty, and especially your lab partner, are all your collaborators.
 They rely on you for timely posting of your data, and for your unique and thoughtful contributions during class.
-Your participation grade will ultimately be reviewed by all the teaching faculty, but as a starting point, you should fill out the self-assessment rubric once per module. ([PDF]({{< baseurl >}}/resources/mit20_109s10_syll_self-2))
+Your participation grade will ultimately be reviewed by all the teaching faculty, but as a starting point, you should fill out the self-assessment rubric once per module. ({{< resource_link 3db4a798-e252-e816-ea92-d0d85e468a74 "PDF" >}})